“To be, or not to be: that is the question.”

 EDWARD de VERE—the 17th EARL of OXFORD

 At his birth, Edward de Vere—the 17th Earl of Oxford—was one of the wealthiest earls ever to breathe English air.
 Indeed, his earldom was one of the oldest in the kingdom.
-His ancestors fought bravely at the battles of Agincourt, Crécy, and Bosworth Field.
+His ancestors bravely fought at the battles of Agincourt, Crécy, and Bosworth Field.
 Notably, Edward de Vere was a lawyer, a champion jouster, and patron of the arts.
-He provided financial support to many artists and entertainers, including actors, writers, musicians, jugglers, acrobats, etc., which caused him to squander his considerable estates to the point of bankruptcy.
+He provided financial support to many artists and entertainers, including actors, writers, musicians, jugglers, acrobats, etc., which caused him to squander his considerable fortune to the point of near bankruptcy.
 Personality-wise, Edward de Vere was quarrelsome, hot-tempered, and immodest, and these traits precluded him from participating in many affairs of state.

 “What’s in a name?
 A rose by any name would smell as sweet.”